Sanglorian/orcus/Orcus Advanced Options - current.md

 **Components:** 1 recovery
 **Duration:** One day

 You know how to encourage your mount to cover ground quickly.
-When calculating your travel speed for the day while mounted, you can attempt a Nature check increase your mount's travel speed.
-The DC is determined by the GM, but is typically based on the mount's level or the difficulty of the environment, whichever is harder.
-On a success, increase your mount's travel speed by half.
-This has no effect on your mount's movement in encounters.
+When calculating your travel speed for the day while mounted, you can attempt a Nature check increase your mount’s travel speed.
+The DC is determined by the GM, but is typically based on the mount’s level or the difficulty of the environment, whichever is harder.
+On a success, increase your mount’s travel speed by half.
+This has no effect on your mount’s movement in encounters.

 ### Consult Nature